I know what you want!

 Have a persuasive website with social proof + strong call-to-actions.

-- Showcase reviews with who left each – Present 5-stars, photo of reviewer, and excerpt of testimonial on every selling page
+- Showcase reviews with who left each – Present 5-star reviews for your HVAC business, photo of reviewer, and excerpt of testimonial on every selling page

 - Make sure your website is fast – Smaller Images and using Caching, Gzip, and a CDN can do wonders.

-- Make sure it looks great on phones, not just on desktop – sometimes we forget to look at the website or do quality assurance on our phones, but these days sometimes MORE THAN HALF of your traffic is on a phone, it should be easy to use there as well.
+- Make sure it looks great on phones, not just on desktop – sometimes we forget to look at the website or do quality assurance on our phones, but these days sometimes MORE THAN HALF of your traffic of people looking for HVAC contractors is on a phone, it should be easy to use there as well.

 - Have clear “call-to-actions” – A ‘call-to-action’ is just a button that says what you want them to do next so ‘Get a free quote’ or similar, and should be present as often as possible.
 Potentially on the top right of the site, at the bottom of every page, and right away after the headline on the homepage.